ks961/kazejs/README.md

 # KazeJS

-A lightweight and flexible Node.js web framework built with TypeScript, focusing on dependency injection, routing, and middleware management.
+A flexible Node.js web framework built with TypeScript, focusing on dependency injection, routing, and middleware management.
 This package allows easy integration of external dependencies, such as a database, into your application.
 It supports dynamic route groups, global middleware, schema validation with error handling, and static file serving.
 With customizable error handlers for general and validation errors, it ensures a smooth development experience for building scalable web applications with type safety and clean architecture.

 - **Features**
     - [**Routing [ static | dynamic ]**](#1-routing--static--dynamic-)